-- Always dispose of oil safely.
-Do not dispose of oil in the trash.
+- Do not dispose of oil in the trash.
 Store the used oil in a clean plastic container labeled "used motor oil". - Make sure the oil doesn't come in contact with other contaminants, such as window-washing fluids, gasoline, antifreeze, paint or other types of oil or water.
 Mixing oil with other waste fluids makes it more difficult to recycle.